 The Victory Slate mailer appears to be within the law by calling on voters to support Almond, a member of the slate, even though the mailer’s clear intent is to hurt Brochin.

 In Search of County Dollars

 How do these machinations fit into the fundraising aspirations of Smith’s boss, the mayor of Baltimore?

 After winning the Democrat primary two years ago, Pugh began tossing aside some of her longtime backers in favor of the generosity of Baltimore County developers.

 Greenberg Gibbons, for example, gave $6,000 to her campaign committee (the legal maximum) shortly after she won the primary.
 An Owings Mills title company run by Howard Perlow forked over another $6,000.

 Last year, another county insider, Steven Sibel, took over as Pugh’s finance chair.
-Shortly before Christmas, he gathered up a who’s who of business titans for a fundraiser at the Caves Valley Country Club.
+Shortly before Christmas, he gathered up a who’s who of local business titans for a fundraiser at the Caves Valley Country Club.

 Sibel is a principal of Caves Valley Partners, a fast-growing concern that has many real estate projects and proposals in the city (including Stadium Square, Metro West, Cross Street Market redevelopment, Topgolf entertainment complex near Horseshoe Casino).

 CVP is equally prolific in the county, where it has teamed up with Greenberg Gibbons to try to restart the long-stalled Towson Row mega-complex a stone’s throw from the county seat.